 Larry Bourgeois, one half of the legendary French dance duo Les Twins, performed a poignant dance to “My Mind” by YEBBA that will move you to tears.
 The raw, yet controlled riffs and runs of the Grammy-nominated singer’s soulful vocals are equally matched by Larry’s precise movements.
 He feels, interprets and communicates every aspect of the music including the emotional weight of the lyrics YEBBA’s breathtaking voice sings.

-Lukas Graham takes listeners on emotional journeys through song.
+Lukas Graham takes listeners on emotional journeys through the medium of music.
 Luka & Jenalyn seek to do the same thing through the medium of dance.
 When they combine it makes a perfect pairing, showcasing the beauty of love that persists through all of life’s struggles.
 Luka & Jenalyn bring songs to life with their dynamic choreography and expressive motion.